colbyhall/orchard_old/readme.md

 # Orchard
-A 2D platformer prototype in the works.
+A prototype "game" in the works.
 Could become a game.
 Leaving public for code examples.

 ## Features
 * OpenGL Abstraction